 Employment conditions in the law and collective labour agreement

 Is there a collective labour agreement (CAO) for your sector?
 Check which agreements it contains about terms and conditions of employment.
 Some laws also contain rules related to terms of employment.
-The law prescribes a minimum for a number of employment conditions.
+The law prescribes a minimum for several employment conditions.
 You can make additional agreements about the conditions.
 These cannot deviate from the law or collective labour agreement.

-As a good employer, you adhere to the following laws and regulations:
+As an employer, you adhere to the following laws and regulations:

 • The Dutch Civil Code (Burgerlijk Wetboek, BW).
 This contains rules about, for example, trial period,holidays,notice period, and dismissal.